sio/potyarkin.com/content/posts/draft-hlc.md

 let go.
 It took quite some time for me to return to this project afterwards.

 ### Local database driven application with web interface

+A relational database was the logical solution to spreadsheet limitations.
+Store authors separate from books and manage how the former *relate* to the latter!
+Scientists who pioneered the [relational model] in 1970s were pure geniuses and now the whole world relies on their work.

+I drafted the database schema on a piece of paper and have discussed it extensively with my wife.
+That's probably the point where book reviews were added to the requirements list.
+The database idea made me very enthusiastic and had swallowed a lot of free time, but that idea alone could not provide a complete solution for the problem at hand.

+Data input and representation are what the Library project was all about.
+Yet relational database management systems provide only the storage solution, not the full package (if you don't take Microsoft Access into account).
+So I had to figure out how to implement the user interface on my own.
+I chose to write it in Python because I was somewhat familiar with the language and I enjoy how clean and readable Python code is.
+I'm not a programmer, so other options were either learning a new language or choosing between VBA and Bash, none of which could be considered enjoyable.

+I have briefly considered building a conventional desktop GUI.
+The UserForm experience was still fresh and rather traumatic, so I was reluctant to dive into another UI toolkit.
+Even if I were to, which one should I have chosen?
+Qt seemed nice, but its Python support reports were contradictory.
+GTK?
+Installing it was rather tricky in Windows.
+Something non-crossplatform?
+And what about my Linux laptop?

+I've had a bunch of HTML templates left from XML/XSLT operations and they could be trivially transformed to be used in conjunction with the database.
+While the catalog pages could be statically generated, the data input required some sort of server to interact with.
+And I've had zero experience with that.

+Quick Google search has introduced me to the concept of web frameworks and I have semi-randomly chosen [Bottle].
+At that moment I've had no intention to expose it to the open network, the app and the database were to be stored on the USB stick and launched locally when needed.
+Smartphone interaction was planned either via LAN or using saved HTML pages for read-only access when not at home.
+Bottle uses no dependencies other than standard library and the whole framework is packaged into a single file.
+It was perfect for the portable app scenario.

+After the development started and I saw how difficult it is to make a web application, I've decided there is no point to confine the result of all that labor to a single computer.
+Why use static (maybe even outdated) HTML dumps on the smartphone when we could access full functionality of the application via web site?

 ### Traditional web application

 ## The unknown unknowns